 - To Input Required, if during the implementation the developer finds out that additional information is required.
-The ticket is assigned to Expert. - To Ready to Verify, if the Epic requires to be verified in integration.
-In this case, the Epic is assigned to Test Engineer. - To Ready to Validate, once all sub-features in the Epic has been implemented and tested, and have been merged into a Test branch.
-The ticket is assigned to Validator. - To Unscheduled, if the Epic needs to be stopped (because of the submission of a Blocker bug, for example), or if the time box allocated for this task has expired.
-This transition is also necessary to deal with process errors (i.e., the ticket was moved to Scheduled by mistake). - To Resolved, if the Epic sub-tasks are simple enough that don't require the participation of a specialized Validator.
+The ticket is assigned to Expert. - To Verifying, if the Epic requires to be verified in integration.
+In this case, the Epic is assigned to Test Engineer. - To Validating, once all sub-features in the Epic has been implemented and tested, and have been merged into a Test branch.
+The ticket is assigned to Validator. - To Reviewed, if the Epic needs to be stopped (because of the submission of a Blocker bug, for example), or if the time box allocated for this task has expired.
+This transition is also necessary to deal with process errors (i.e., the ticket was moved to Implementing by mistake).

-This is an optional state, for Epics that require additional verification tests besides the ones executed by Developer while in the Scheduled state.
-During the Ready to Verify state, the problem is analyzed and additional tests are specified.
+This is a state for Epics that require additional verification tests besides the ones executed by Developer while in the Implementing state.
+During the Verifying state, the problem is analyzed and additional tests are specified.

-See Section 9.5 for additional details about this state.
+See Section 12.5 for additional details about this state.